-[>>In the Host window] cat cpuacct.usage
+[>>In the Host window] cat cpu.stat

 [>>In the Docker window] Now, in the second window, repeat the stress test and observe the run time: stress-ng --cpu 2 --cpu-method fft --cpu-ops 5000 a.
 What was the CPU utilization for the test (report the number)? (subtract cputime2 - cputime1) b.
-How did it vary from our previous measurement (higher vs. lower)? c.
+How did it vary from our previous measurement from question 3 (higher vs. lower)? c.
 In your own words, provide a possible explanation for this behavior. (qualitative grading)

-Obtain the end cpu usage, and calculate the differences: [>>In the Host window] cat cpuacet.usage sudo docker update --cpus="2" <container-id>
+Obtain the end cpu usage, and calculate the differences: [>>In the Host window] cat cpu.stat sudo docker update --cpus="2" <container-id>